-Attendance Policy: This is a large class and therefore, I do not require you to notify me when you miss class.
-However, missing this class more than 3 times during the term will have an impact on your grade (in the form of losing points on daily quizzes and missing vital information).
+Attendance Policy: do not require you to notify me when you miss class, however, keep in mind that this is a hybrid course and we only meet 1⁄2 of the time face to face.
+Therefore, our one meeting a week is VERY IMPORTANT.
+Missing this class more than 1-2 times during the term will have a negative impact on your grade (in the form of losing points on daily quizzes and missing vital information).
 I do not post notes online.
-If you have to miss class, please check the Moodle site for any assignments that you missed or that may be due when you return and contact another student for notes/announcements.
+If you have to miss class, please check the Canvas site for any assignments that you missed or that may be due when you return and contact another student for notes/announcements.
 Another student is your best resource for notes and class information.
 If you will be gone for an extended period due to an unavoidable circumstance, please make an appointment with me so we can discuss your options.